| | |

 Honestly, this was one of our fastest and easiest DIY projects to date.
 It is super fun to let the supplies work for you.
 If you are nervous, you can always experiment with different marbling techniques on smaller objects first.

-We have gotten a marble effect of faux pumpkins or have done a similar look on nail-polished dipped mugs.
+SIMILAR DIYS: Check out how we got a marble effect of faux pumpkins or a similar look on nail-polished dipped mugs.

 How much did this project cost?

-My TWO terracotta marbleized pots only cost around $6 each to make.
-This was because I had some leftover spray paint colors from previous DIY projects
+My two terracotta marbleized pots cost only $6 each to make.
+We did not have to purchase new spray paint since we used leftover spray paints from previous DIY projects

 What is hydro dipping?